turbot/guardrails-samples/policy_packs/aws/ec2/enforce_approved_amis_publishers_for_instances/README.md

 primary_category: "security"
 ---

-# Enforce AWS EC2 Instances to Use Approved AMIs and/or Publisher Accounts
+# Enforce AWS EC2 Instances To Use Approved AMIs and/or Publisher Accounts

 Enforcing AWS EC2 instances to use approved AMIs and/or publisher accounts is vital for maintaining a secure and standardized environment.
 This practice ensures that only trusted, validated images are used, reducing the risk of security vulnerabilities and ensuring compliance with organizational policies and security standards.